Please see my full disclosure policy here for more information.

 You can get there by bus by taking either route 17, route 22 or route 15, depending on where in Nice you are coming from.
 To continue your adventure, hop on the line 25 bus at the “Monastere” stop to head towards the Gairut Waterfall, a haven of peace and nature in the middle of the city.

 I really had no idea what to expect from Antibes before we got there.
 I knew about the famed Picasso museum, but little else about this cute, fortified coastal town.

 Antibes is a laid back, seaside village just a short train ride from Nice.
 The town has a variety of nice, sandy beaches, for those that are into hanging out at the beach.

 We chose to spend our time wandering around the quaint, cobblestone streets and exploring the squares of this unassuming (and uncrowded on a Sunday) little town.
 We continued out stroll through the harbor, gawking at the rows upon rows of huge yachts that were anchored there.

 Antibes has a lovely covered market and you can walk around the fortified ramparts that surround much of the old city.
 Sidewalk cafes and cute places to linger over coffee, wine or lunch abound.

-For us, it seemed that the easiest way to get to Antibes was by train, with plentiful departures throughout the day (there is a bus, but the time that it would have taken by bus was not worth the money that we would have saved, taking into account the difficulties traveling with the baby).
+For us, it seemed that the easiest way to get to Antibes was by train, with plentiful departures throughout the day (there is a bus, but the bus would have taken considerably longer than the train.
+The extra hassle was not worth the money that we would have saved, taking into account the difficulties traveling with the baby).